-Adjusting to shared living.
+Adjusting to shared living with a roommate.

 When I got into the University of Florida, my biggest dream came true.
 I had envisioned my four years at The Swamp as nothing less than epic.
 In all of these fantasies, I always saw someone, a roommate, next to me experiencing it all with me.
 I wanted nothing more than for this person to be my roommate – to start and end my day with my best friend.
 The pressure was on to find the perfect roommate.
 Someone who would compliment my personality and become the perfect addition to my college years.

 The first big decision I had to make when it came to finding a roommate was deciding whether I wanted to live with a high school friend or a virtual stranger.
 Many people warn you against living with your high school best friend as it is known to lead to drama and even the end of lifelong friendships.
 However, the idea of living with someone you don’t know is equally daunting.
-I decided to dorm with my best friend since 7th grade.
+I decided to ‘dorm’ with my best friend since 7th grade.
 We lived in the renovated wing of Broward Hall.
-It had new wooden floors and closet and an elevator.
+It had new wooden floors and a closet and an elevator.
 The location was great – only a five-minute walk to the center of campus.
 I literally rolled out of bed and went to class.
 All seemed perfect.

 Then, six weeks into the school year, I realized I could not live with her anymore.
 The fights were constant and then there were none; we simply ignored each other.
 I moved out.